Stormwater Management Capital Improvement Program

 - Bridge Rehabilitation projects are done for public safety.
 Closures are necessary until structures are safely rehabilitated.

-The City of Raleigh Stormwater Utility has completed 125 projects at a cost of $31,000,000 since 2004.Learn more about Completed Projects
+The City of Raleigh's Stormwater Management Division has completed 125 projects at a cost of $31,000,000 since 2004.Learn more about Completed Projects

 The purpose of these projects is to reduce flooding on City streets and in homes and businesses; improve water quality and complete watershed studies to identify existing and potential future problems in the drainage system.